boatlos/DIY-Arch/README.md

 lvcreate -n root -L 200G arch
 ```

-Then use remaining disk space for home
+Then use the remaining disk space for /home

 ```
 lvcreate -n home -l +100%FREE arch